-We recently asked Brooklyn Bicycle Co. customer, Harvard student, and Ivy Kat Blogger, Katherine Harrison to show us around Cambridge, Massachusetts.
+We asked Brooklyn Bicycle Co. customer and Harvard alum, Katherine Harrison to show us around Cambridge, Massachusetts.
 The well-known city is known for many things, including its exceptional changing leaves in the fall, and Katherine's tour perfectly captures the fall foliage.
 Read on for her favorite local spots!

 1. INTELLIGENTSIA